n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 #### 2.5: Kinzi ####

-Sixth, initial "Kinzi"-triggering sequences that will become "Kinzi"s must be tagged with `POS_AFTER_MAIN`.
+Fifth, initial "Kinzi"-triggering sequences that will become "Kinzi"s must be tagged with `POS_AFTER_MAIN`.

 The sequences are: